What is the Bitcoin Mining Council? Elon Musk says group will publish energy transparency reports

 — Michael Saylor (@michael_saylor) May 24, 2021

-Even though the council has only just been announced it’s already being compared to the bitcoin equivalent of Organization of the Petroleum Exporting Countries (OPEC).
-However, that comparison falls pretty flat as OPEC is an intergovernmental organization comprised of sovereign states, while the Bitcoin Mining Council is a collection of private cryptocurrency miners that have no influence over financial or regulatory policies.
+Although the council has only just been announced, it’s already being compared to the bitcoin equivalent of Organization of the Petroleum Exporting Countries (OPEC).
+However, that comparison falls pretty flat as OPEC is an intergovernmental organization made up of sovereign states, while the Bitcoin Mining Council is a collection of private cryptocurrency miners that have no influence over financial or regulatory policies.

-According to Saylor’s follow-up tweet, the Bitcoin Mining Council is made up of Argo, Blockcap, Core Scientific, Galaxy Digital Holdings, Hive, Hut 8 Mining, Marathon Digital Holdings, and Riot Blockchain.
-So, for now, it’s better to think of the Bitcoin Mining Council as less OPEC and more the crypto equivalent of the Council of Elrond.
+According to Saylor’s follow-p tweet, the Bitcoin Mining Council is made up of Argo, Blockcap, Core Scientific, Galaxy Digital Holdings, Hive, Hut 8 Mining, Marathon Digital Holdings, and Riot Blockchain.
+So, for now, it’s better to think of the Bitcoin Mining Council as less of an OPEC and more the crypto equivalent of the Council of Elrond.

 Those in charge of the above miners have committed to pushing for more transparency and sustainable mining, but details on what that will actually include—and how often any energy transparency reports will be updated—remain to be seen.